 It’s story time here at JGR, and today’s tale finds myself along with the legendary Static_A_Matic standing in the local Funcoland looking for victims, by which I mean new games to review.
 Laying in the bin, we come across a game adorned with a picture of an old prospector with a banjo on the cartridge.
-That’s it.. old guy, banjo in hand, looking surprised as if he just recovered from blacking out and is trying to regain his bearings.
+That’s it… old guy, banjo in hand, looking surprised as if he just recovered from blacking out and is trying to regain his bearings.
 Trust us prospector, we’re just as confused as you are.
 Static and I looked at each other, wondering what the hell kind of marketing strategy this was supposed to be.
 Was Phalanx a game where you prospected for gold and played the banjo?
-Well whatever marketing it was, it worked, because we tracked that game down to find out what in sam hell was going on with it.
+Well whatever marketing it was, it worked.
 As you might expect, old men and banjos have nothing to do with the game.
-It is in fact a rather average space shooter.
+It is, instead, a rather average space shooter.

 Phalanx’s full name is Phalanx: Project Climax.
 I think I saw this one night on Skinemax.
 If not, well I want the rights, and here’s how it would go: The main character would of course be named Phalanx, because it sounds like a futuristic version of “lance” (obvious reasons there).
-He’d be flying around the cosmos in the ship from this game, which already looks suspiciously like a big dick when viewed from above; see the title screen if you don’t believe me.
+He’d be flying around the cosmos in the ship from this game, which already looks suspiciously like a big dick when viewed from above.
 Anyway, Phalanx is cruising around the galaxy when he runs across the troubled women of planet Noorgasmo, and decides to land and deliver pizzas, copies to the female corporate VP, and his mechanical robot cock to all.
 For fun, each scene would be broken up by a suggestive shot of Phalanx’s ship docking with various space stations as he moves on to pork a new gal.
-I see Ron Jeremy in the starring role, with a cameo by Kobe Tai.
+I see Ron Jeremy in the starring role.

-But you’re not here for porn concepts and prospectors.
-You’re here for a game review.
-I will now provide one for you.
+But you’re here for a game review, which I will now provide.
 As you might expect, Phalanx plays out like any other scrolling shooter on the planet.
 I mean you’ve seen this all before: the greatest pilot in the world takes an experimental ship that can change shape and fire all kinds of weapons, and plunges into the heart of enemy controlled territory to end the giant galactic war.
 If you just can’t seem to get enough of these games, well here’s another one that you’ll enjoy.
 If you tired of these shooters a long time ago, as I definitely did, then you can stop reading now as Phalanx brings almost nothing new to the table.

 The game’s graphics are pretty average for these kinds of games.
 It’s all sci-fi and futuristic, with explosions and flying robot enemies, you know, that old chestnut.
 Backgrounds range from nice to crap.
 Examples: the first level has a pretty decent looking city you fly over at night.
 The third level is a pathetic looking cave made of varying strips and rocks all covered with the same texture.
 Enemy ship designs range from basic shapes with guns, to anime-inspired machine monsters.
 I don’t know why a flying death ship needs swinging octopus arms and a hinged jaw, but it’s here.
 Maybe space superiority fighters taste delicious.